BMW Chassis Stabilization Malfunction | Drive Moderately

 - Vehicle speed limited

-- The engine may shake, the cabin may vibrate.
+- The engine may shake, and the cabin may vibrate.

 - Parking Brake Limited message